mcdas1980/getting-started/README.md

 # Getting started with IBM's Data Science Experience (DSX).
-In this tutorial, you will learn how to create and accunt on DSX and how to create a project.
+In this tutorial, you will learn how to create and account on DSX and how to create a project.

 # Instructions: